fnordstrom/EpidEvaluation/README.md

 The output factor (OF) is calculated as the mean of the output factors for two field sizes:

-1. Based on the jaw settings and the aperture
+1. Based on the jaw settings
-2. Based on the aperture alone
+2. Based on the aperture

 The equivalent depth-dependent wedge factor (EDWF) is calculated using the method proposed by Kupermann (2005) and the Golden STT tables.